ZachSaucier/Just-Read/README.md

 ## How to use:

-Once Just Read has been installed, there are three built in ways to apply the effects to a given page:
+Once Just Read has been installed, there are five built in ways to apply the effects to a given page.
+The first three use the default mechanism of selecting text:

 1. Click the Just Read Chrome extension button.
 ![extension button](http://i.imgur.com/aCOIuVV.png)

-2. Use the shortcut <kbd>CTRL</kbd>+<kbd>Q</kbd>.
+2. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>L</kbd>.

 3. Right click and choose the "Open this page using Just Read" option.

+The other two let the user specify exactly what text they want to read:

+4. Right click the Just Read Chrome extension button, click "Select text to read", and then click the part of the page highlighted that you want to read.

+5. Use the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>K</kbd> then click the part of the page highlighted that you want to read.

 > Please note: This extension is meant to format **article-type pages only**.
 It is not built to reformat other types of websites and is liable to not perform as one might expect.